Wondering 'how do I find a massage therapist near me?' This is our guide to the best mobile massage providers.

 To book in a massage, simply enter your address, and click on your preferred type of massage lymphatic drainage, relaxing, anti-cellulite and reflexology are just some of the options.
 They even have sports therapists to hand who can give you an expert sports therapy massage, or a deep tissue massage if you're suffering with any particular pain.

 You can then choose the duration you'd like for your massage - between 60 minutes and two hours - and if the treatment is available in your area, you'll be asked to book a time and a date when therapists near you are available.
 Be aware that Urban Massage doesn't yet service all areas of the UK.

-Like Urban Massage, Secret Spa also offer a huge variety to clients, from nails to hair and make-up – and even IV drips!
+Like Urban Massage, Secret Spa also offers a huge variety to its clients, from nails to hair and make-up – and even IV drips!
 They're available in London, Manchester and Brighton.

-Secret Spa therapists work out of hours, from 7am-10pm, so you can even sneak in a relaxing pre or post-work massage if you fancy it.
-You can also book as many treatments as you'd like for one appointment, to treat all your post-lockdown beauty woes.
+Secret Spa therapists also work outside of traditional hours, available from 7am-10pm, so you could even sneak in a relaxing pre or post-work massage if your local restrictions allow for that.
+You can also book as many treatments as you'd like for one appointment, to treat all your 2020 beauty woes at once.

 - Swedish massage